KhushiMiliMishra/helloworld/README.md

 5. `ArrayStringSort.java` -> This problem is for sorting an integer array, a string array and just a string itself.
 It uses pre-defined method (methods are assoicated with objects while functions are not) to do the same and prints the output.
 6. `SumOfArray.java` -> This is a simple for loop based program that calculates the sum of the digits in an array.
 The higher implementation of this program is the `TwoSum.java` which is alredy in this repo!
 7. `Formatting.java` -> Since I had trouble while solving a `double` formatting easy question, I typed out this simple program to remember that it is in fact pretty simple.
+8. `CompareTo.java` -> I found out the proper functioning of the `compareTo` function in java and wanted to check how I can write a program based on it.
+So, this program will be for checking if the given 3 strings are in lexicographic order using compareTo.
+Normally we could have just used `Arrays.sort()` method to sort the strings easily, but let's check out the use of this compare to function!